-Be the one gathering intelligence, helping to gain a competitive edge, or prevent and solve crimes.
+Gather intelligence, help to gain a competitive edge, and prevent and solve crimes.

 Career Overview

 Analysts play a key role in addressing some of the most difficult issues today including theft, fraud, cybercrime and terrorism.
 They also help support an organization’s strategic needs.
-They help mitigate and manage risk, build competitive profiles of organizations, and help find new opportunities for growth.
+They help mitigate and manage risk, build competitive profiles of organizations, and help find new growth opportunities.

 Analyst Roles